Influence of childhood trauma in psychopathy: Psychopathy

 Psychopathy or psychopathic personality is a construct that was first researched extensively by the American psychiatrist, Hervey M. Cleckley, who wrote about the personality pathology in his book, The Mask of Sanity.

 From Cleckley's work and conceptualization of psychopathy, Canadian psychologist Robert Hare developed the Psychopathy Check List (PCL-R), which was designed to detect and measure the presence of psychopathy.
 Hare formulated psychopathy into two factors: factor one (primary) which he defines as "selfish, callous and remorseless use of others," and factor two (secondary) which he defines as "chronically unstable, antisocial and socially deviant lifestyle."

 Using a combination of Cleckley and Hare's work along with his own conceptualizations, psychologist Christopher Patrick formulated the triarchic model of psychopathy to better understand psychopathic assessment and to address unsolved issues within the field.
 Patrick's model formulates psychopathy as encompassing three distinct but interrelated phenotypic dispositions: boldness (social dominance and fearlessness), meanness (aggression towards others) and disinhibition (problems controlling impulses).

 The question of what causes someone to develop psychopathy or psychopathic personality traits has been researched for years.
 A dominating question in the field is whether one's social environment or genetics are more influential in the development of the pathology.
 Some have argued that genetics is at the core of psychopathy with regards to the emotional dysfunction and reduced emotional responsiveness.
 However, others claim that environmental and social factors (such as childhood trauma) are at the forefront of the personality, but dependent on whether they fall into Hare's conceptualization of "primary" or "secondary" psychopathy.

+Columbia University forensic psychiatrist Michael H. Stone considered that in some cases the "horrific backgrounds" of some serial killers who are psychopathic contribute to their crimes.
+In an August 2008 interview, Stone recalled the visit that he had made to serial killer Tommy Lynn Sells, who was on death row in Texas.
+Stone stated that Sells attributed much of his behavior to the traumas of his childhood, with Stone adding that Sells' mother had given the custody of Sells to an aunt who, in turn, exposed him to a pedophile who molested him.
+Stone related this vision in his 2009 book The Anatomy of Evil, along with others like brain injury and other issues in childhood or early adolescence that may contribute to some criminals' psychopathy.